brainygamer/brainygamer/Advanced/Ending.md

 **This is the end.**
-I'm not exactly sure why, *but it it is.*
+I'm not exactly sure why, *but it is.*